jim-at-jibba/test-drive-fast-api/README.md

 - This will set the `ENVIRONMENT` and `TESTING` variables to `prod` and `1`
 - We are caching the result of the `get_settings` using `lru_cache` with the `@lru_cache()` decorator

+## Docker and Poetry

+- Had some issues using Poetry in docker.
+Could not get it to install the deps.
+- Using poetry to create requirements.txt.
+This seems a little jank so need to do some more research, `poetry export --no-interaction --no-ansi --without-hashes --format requirements.txt --dev --output ./fast_api/requirements.dev.txt`